-Discussion:
+Discussion

 This project has taught us many things about these trees.
 For example these trees came from southern Asia, and were traveled here by Benjamin Franklin.
 We learned that these trees were used for soap and oil as well as Texas using them for wood.
 The trees also cause nausea and vomiting in both humans and cows.
-These trees are located throughout Louisiana and Texas.
+These trees are located throughout the southern states.
 We also learned that measuring tree height was not beneficial in this situation, since we were just trying to gather how invasive the tree was in our area.
-Our first goal to this issue would be to bring awareness of our concerns and then try to reduce the number of trees.
+After interviewing, Mrs. Wooden and Mrs. Grice from MSU, we learned that the Chinese Tallow must be addressed within the first three years of it's life before it reaches maturity and can reproduce.
+We also learned that the Tallow tree clogs our waterways causing additional issues for area.
+It is a clear concern for our school watershed.
+From this interview we decided that our first goal to this issue would be to bring awareness of our concerns and then try to reduce the number of trees.
+We would love to work with the Mississippi Fostery to help spread awareness and reduce the amount of invasive species in our area.